bmlt-enabled/crouton/readme.txt

 = 3.11.0 =
 * Custom query support for [crouton_map]. [#242]
 * Queries optimized, eliminated one. [#238]
-* Support for if/else operators on custom handlebars helpers [#245]
+* Support for if/else operators on custom handlebars helpers. [#245]
+* Support for VM only meetings through metadata template enhancement. [#249]
 * Added hasFormats custom helper.

 = 3.10.1 =